"You sold your soul to me to save your boyfriend's life. And how does this creep thank you? By running off with some...babe."

 Former aspirant Idol Singer, now music producer and songwriter Myung Fan Lon from Macross Plus is a textbook example as well, specially after her bonds with Guld and Isamu were utterly trashed.

-If you want a male example, Hong Long fits in here like a hand in a glove.
-The eldest son of a rich Chinese family, he shows no abilities to handle the family business so his sister Liu Mei becomes the leaderess instead.
+Hong Long is The eldest son of a rich Chinese family, he shows no abilities to handle the family business so his sister Liu Mei becomes the leaderess instead.
 Liu Mei becomes INCREDIBLY bitter and grows into a Jerk AssRich Bitch, and Hong Long can barely make up to her via becoming a Battle Butler with an Undying Loyalty to her.
 And it gets worse as times passes.

-Once you see through her MagnificentRich Bitch facade, you see that Dorothy Catalonia from Gundam Wing is a really broken bird who has suffered a lot after the loss of her father, General Catalonia, in the last war.
+Once you see through her MagnificentRich Bitch facade, you see that Dorothy Catalonia is a really broken bird who has suffered a lot after the loss of her father, General Catalonia, in the last war.

 The Frozen Teardrop novels give us main character, Kathy Po, and especially Treize's maddened mother, Angelina Khushrenada, who was completely broken after her and her husband Ein Yuy's Star-Crossed Lovers deal was cut off horribly.

-Iserina Eschenbach from the Mobile Suit Gundam TV series becomes this, after her boyfriend's death.
+Iserina Eschenbach from becomes this after her boyfriend's death.

-Amuro Ray is a perfect male version of this trope.
-He watches his father get sucked into space during the Zeon attack on Side 7, only to meet him later in the series and discover that he suffers from oxygen starvation and is clinically insane due to his prolonged exposure to vacuum.
+Amuro Ray watches his father get sucked into space during the Zeon attack on Side 7, only to meet him later in the series and discover that he suffers from oxygen starvation and is clinically insane due to his prolonged exposure to vacuum.
 After the White Base reaches Earth and travels west to Ireland, Amuro meets his mother at a small village where she is a nurse.
 After certain events play out, she tearfully disowns Amuro when he refuses to leave the Federation and continue fighting Zeon forces in the Gundam.
 Lastly, after Lieutenant Matilda Ajan sacrifices herself to protect the Gundam from the revenge of Gaia and Ortega of the Black Tri-Stars following the death of their friend Mash.
 Amuro had deep feelings for her, but never got the chance to tell her.

 Kai Shiden from is another male example: after the White Base is ambushed over the Atlantic Ocean after leaving Ireland, he uses the Gunperry transport plane to defend the ship with Miharu Ratoki.
 Miharu previously hid aboard the White Base as a spy for Zeon, but met with Kai in Ireland before the attack to explain that she takes jobs she does not want to do in order to take care of her little brother and sister after their parents abandoned them.
 Kai develops feelings for her and understands why she chose to be a spy, but convinces her to leave Zeon and find another way to live; Miharu helps Kai fire a missile that had malfunctioned during the battle over the Atlantic, but it pushed out of the Gunperry from the exhaust and dies falling to the ocean.
 After the battle is won and the White Base safe, Kai realizes what happened to her and is heartbroken for a LONG time throughout the remainder of the war.